Sophora Prostrata 'Little Baby' Planting Instructions

 Don't Kill your Plants with the Wrong Potting Soil or Fertilizer!

 Do not use Big Box or Chain Store potting mixes meant for vegetables, annual flowers, or house plants, or you will kill your plants with root rot.
 Even the name brand potting mixes advertised on TV will kill your plants, they are not designed for any plant, shrub or tree that is not an annual.
-Do not use any potting mixes that use water gel moisture control.
+Do not use any potting mixes that use water gel or Turface moisture control.

 Fertilizer needs to be low salt.
 Chemical fertilizers should say on the label "for container growing".
 Do not use 10/10/10 or 16/16/16 and similar fertilizers as they are high salt and will burn your plants.
 Organic fertilizers like fish, alfalfa, bat guano, kelp, bone meal, and rock phosphate are okay, just keep the nutrients balanced, and watch the nutrient level so you do not add too much or too little.
 Do not use "hot organics" like blood meal or fresh chicken manure under 1 year aged.
+These plants need only light or moderate fertilizer.
+Do not over fertilize!

-• 25% 3/8" - 1/32" pumice
+• 20% 3/8" - 1/32" pumice

 • 40% medium/course fir bark

-• 15% perlite
+• 20% perlite

-• 20% of peat moss or compost
+• 20% peat moss or compost

 • DO NOT USE WATER GEL or Turface.